 Easily accessible from Banff in a single tri-area ticket with shuttle service, the ski resorts of Sunshine Village, Lake Louise and Banff Mt Norquay each offer superb and varied terrain.
-Marmot Basin is Jasper’s local ski area about a 25 minute drive south from town.
-Day trips to Nakiska, Kicking Horse and Panorama are also available from Banff with shuttle and ticket packages.
+Marmot Basin is Jasper’s local ski area about a 25-minute drive south from town.
+Day trips to Kicking Horse Mountain Resort in Golden, BC, are also available from Banff with shuttle and ticket packages.

 For winter visitors, the top activity on most people’s list (other than skiing) is dogsledding.
 And there’s simply nothing like being pulled on a sled by a team of dogs through these awe-inspiring mountain landscapes.
 You’ll find dogsledding tours near Banff in Canmore and Kananaskis, in Lake Louise, and in Jasper.

 As the rivers and waterfalls freeze solid into natural ice sculptures, canyons turn into scenes from the movie “Frozen”.
 Day icewalk hikes include guided tours that use ice cleats over your boots to walk on the frozen creekbed or along steel catwalks built out from the cliff walls.
 For the ultimate thrill, venture in for an evening icewalk at night using a headlamp and see the falls lit up.

-The jewel of the Canadian Rockies, the turquoise-coloured Lake Louise is perfectly framed by towering peaks and the Victoria Glacier and is a definite must-see sight.
+The jewel of the Canadian Rockies, the turquoise-coloured Lake Louise is perfectly framed by towering peaks and the Victoria Glacier, and is a definite must-see sight.
 Stunning photos can be snapped from the lake’s foreshore, and if you want to see those famous glacier-fed blue hues, July and August is best.